Speyerbach

 The Speyerbach (/de/) is a left tributary of the Rhine in the Palatinate part of Rhineland-Palatinate.
-In Speyer, the river split into Gießhübelbach and Woogbach.
-The Woogbach changes its name to Nonnenbach, then flows into Gießhübelbach shortly before the latter flows into the Rhine.
+At Speyer, the river splits into the Gießhübelbach and the Woogbach.
+The Woogbach assumes the name Nonnenbach, then flows into Gießhübelbach shortly before the latter flows into the Rhine.

 Importance

 Although only classified as a river of the third rank under German river classification system, the Speyerbach is the largest river of the Anterior Palatinate.
 It is 60 km long; its catchment area is 596 km2; its discharge varies between 1 and 5 m3/s.
 In extreme weather conditions with heavy rain in a short time, the discharge may be much higher; the highest peak was 19.5 m3/s on 25 May 1978.